Cleantech companies supply technologies to reduce resource consumption, emissions or wastes in industrial production or to treat emissions and wastes.

 CIIS supports Swiss cleantech companies in their efforts to enter emerging markets by setting up knowledge transfer programs, conducting applied research for policy support, delivering proof of concepts and managing multi-stakeholder projects, e.g. fact-finding missions.

-Our strategic partners are the State Secretariat for Economic Affairs (SECO), the Swiss Federal Office of Energy (SFOE), the Federal Office for the Environment (FOEN) and the Swiss Agency for Development and Cooperation (SDC).
+Our strategic partners are the State Secretariat for Economic Affairs (SECO), the Swiss Federal Office of Energy (SFOE), the Federal Office for the Environment (FOEN) and the Swiss Agency for Development and Cooperation (SDC) through the REPIC platform.

 For more information read our blogs